Data-Design-Dimension/real-estate-stats/README.md

 Direct URL addresses for specific datasets used are in the R Markdown file(s).

+## Finding Contiguous Properties project
+Under construction...

+For the use case of identifying adjacent properties suitable for owner-occupied income producing home ownership under Veterans Administration mortgage funding, the neighbors.py file is being used as permitted under copyright by Ujaval Gandhi.

-##Fair Market Value and LLC Ownership Analysis project
+## Fair Market Value and LLC Ownership Analysis project

 <img src="images/ggplot FMV sidebyside Sales Price - Non-LLC Buyers-1.png">